by Dr. Mike Gißrau, on April 04, 2019

 Conflicting performance metrics may succeed locally but likely will not support the global strategy.
 If your factory is running on conflicting performance metrics, you are not alone.
 They are commonly found in manufacturing environments across industries like aviation, automotive, semiconductor and electronics manufacturing.
 These types of conflicts even take place outside of manufacturing industries.
 Parcel service distribution centers, courier services, and many other industries experience similar problems.

 In part two of this series, I discuss a general approach to defining objectives and goals that align with the organization’s global manufacturing strategy.
 This is the foundational step toward increasing manufacturing efficiency and should always be supported by other shop floor control solutions (like dispatching and scheduling), real-time capable reporting or data automation.
-We touch on these and other useful topics in future articles.
+For more information on increasing manufacturing efficiency, check out SYSTEMA's guide to digital transformation.

 Never miss a blog post again!